Bunny Behavior

 However, they do share many similarities.
 Both species of rabbits are crepuscular--they are most active at dawn and dusk.
 When mothers are raising their litters, they typically only feed them twice per day.
 This is beneficial to cottontails in particular as they won't lead predators back to their nest if no one sees them going there.
 Remember, they have nowhere to hide.
 Mothers also need all the energy they can get to nurse and this allows them to graze when not at the nest.

 So, when were rabbits domesticated?
 We don't really know.
 They were first believed to be developed for their meat and fur.
 There are images from ancient Egypt thousands of years ago, and images from Syria 6000 years ago.
 They were even buried alongside humans in ancient Spain.
-For the most part, the breeds we currently see were all created in the last two centuries, with many being created post WWII(the rabbitries were bombed in the war, causing people to create new breeds).
-Click on the boxes below to find out more on bunny behavior.
+For the most part, the breeds we currently see were all created in the last two centuries, with many being created post-WWII (the rabbitries were bombed in the war, causing people to create new breeds).
+Click on the boxes below to find out more about bunny behavior.

 Learn all about Bunny Behavior and what it means.